This post may contain affiliate links. Read our disclosure page for full details.

 How to Be an Adult in Relationships by David Richo

 I can’t say enough about this terrific book.
 We read this together when we were having some challenges in our relationship.
+The book came at a perfect time in our life together.
 We were not yet engaged, and I think this book really paved the way for us to move towards a healthy marriage.

 This book is deep and complex, written in rich and oftentimes beautiful language.
 It’s a book that should be read slowly and meditated upon.